Policy on Communication with Shareholders and Investors

 Proactive IR Activities

-We held briefing sessions by management for our 5-year business plan (FY2021-FY2025), presented quarterly financial results and conducted an R&D Day (R&D briefing).
+We presented quarterly financial results and conducted R&D Day (R&D briefing).
 Furthermore, we also held briefing sessions (including briefing sessions based on requests from securities companies) focusing on key highlights of the data for our pipeline projects presented at major medical congresses for institutional investors immediately after the presentations.
-In FY2021, we set up approximately 220 opportunities for dialogue with institutional investors in Japan and overseas through participation in conferences sponsored by securities companies, individual meetings, etc. in addition to regular IR coverage.
+In FY2023, we set up approximately 250 opportunities for dialogue with institutional investors in Japan and outside Japan through participation in conferences sponsored by securities companies, individual meetings, etc. in addition to regular IR coverage.

-We have limited our face-to-face briefing sessions, etc. in order to prevent the spread of infections.
-However, we continue to enhance communication beyond location constraints by utilizing virtual technologies.
-In FY2021, we live-streamed the general meeting of shareholders, in addition to the virtual briefing sessions for our shareholders and individual investors by the CEO, which were well received by the shareholders and investors who previously were unable to participate in the event.
+We enhance communication beyond location constraints by utilizing virtual technologies.
+In FY2023, we live-streamed the general meeting of shareholders, in addition to the virtual briefing sessions for our shareholders and individual investors by Representative Director, President and CFO, which were well received by the shareholders and investors who previously were unable to participate in the event.

 Dissemination of Other Information